o3de/o3de.org/content/docs/user-guide/features/editor/viewport/group-selections-reference-spaces.md

 ---
-description: ' Use group selection and reference spaces in Amazon Lumberyard. '
+description: ' Use group selection and reference spaces in Open 3D Engine. '
 title: Using Group Selections and Reference Spaces
 ---
 # Using Group Selections and Reference Spaces {#group-selections-reference-spaces}